jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 The second paper @tbdfs-2022 is more concerned with the marriage of BFS and DFS.
 They utilise two attention-based aggregations for BFS and DFS, where the contribution is controlled with an interpolating factor.
-Additionally, they stressed an exciting idea: distinguish between what neighbours propagate (BFS) and where information is coming from (DFS).
+Additionally, they stressed a valuable idea: With BFS and DFS, one can distinguish between what neighbours propagate (BFS) and where information is coming from (DFS).
 Accordingly, leveraging information revealed through DFS can enhance predictions because a path represents the information flow.
 Relating this to `ShadeWatcher`, we assume that the collaborative filtering signal is not the driving factor for reliable predictions.
 We expect that DFS in the preprocessing is the crucial step showing the information flow between entities, e.g. the sensitive file and public socket.
-With that, we suggest having BFS for system entities capturing an entity context and DFS for data objects understanding information flow.

 Despite the listed ideas, we recommend investigating the influence of `TransR` because there is also the possibility that this step prepared the information signal in a way that allows the GNN to accelerate unexpectedly.
 If this was clarified, follow-up work could plan the direction of research, e.g. replace or remove `TransR` and modify the GNN accordingly, as well as minimise preprocessing.